-What doesn't kill you, makes you stronger is also a truism when it comes to adapting to capsaicinoids.
+What doesn't kill you, makes you stronger, is also a truism when it comes to adapting to capsaicinoids.
 Repeated, consistent exposure does help to increase one's tolerance to its effects.
-In addition to making you more heat tolerant (and impressing your friends), frequent chile pepper consumption (done responsibly) is also believed to be good for you!
+In addition to making you more heat tolerant (and impressing your friends), consuming chile peppers (responsibly) is also believed to be good for you!

 Selection of our favorite accessories for growing, storing, serving, and celebrating peppers